"Playing" for The Mets

 Congratulations.
 You won!
 Then, she planted a kiss on my cheek.
 Before I could

-even blush, she ran back inside.
+blush, she ran back inside.
 The door closed and I continued on my way; the hero, the

 slugger, the dreamer, the newly indoctrinated, die-hard baseball fanatic.
 Just a kid, but